adrocampos/EEG-Droid/learning/epilepsy.md

 ## Learn about Epilepsy
-In the next paragraphs, we write some anwers to the most usually ask questions about seizures & epilepsy.
+In the next paragraphs, we write some answers to the most usually ask questions about seizures & epilepsy.
 All the information collected here is obtained from scientific sources, and we try to provide reliable and clear information about these topics.
 This guide leaves a lot of details out and should be considered only as an overview of the matter.
 If you have doubts about your health or think that you may suffer from seizures or epilepsy, it is necessary to visit a doctor.
 Only a physician can establish a reliable diagnostic of your symptoms.
 Early detection of this condition could help to improve the quality of life and minimizing the risk.

 ### What is a seizure?
 An epileptic seizure is a transient occurrence of signs and/or symptoms due to abnormal excessive or synchronous neuronal activity in the brain [[3](#Bibliography)].
 The period during which the seizure actually occurs is called the ictus period.
 The aura is the earliest part of the seizure recognized (and often the only part remembered by the patient) and it could act as a warning.
 The period immediately after a seizure is the postictical period [[10](#Bibliography)].

-### What is not a seizure? [[[1](#Bibliography)]
+### What is not a seizure? [[1](#Bibliography)]
 Not every episode of shaking or loss of awareness is necessarily a seizure.
 Several different conditions can produce episodes of shaking or loss of consciousness,  for example, syncopes, migraines, transient ischemic attacks, and sleep disorders.
 To evaluate an episode it should be taken into account:
 - **Precipitating factors**: what were the circumstances before the event?
 - **Prodrome**: what did the patient experience prior to the event?